Forest Preserve District of DuPage County: DuPage Wildlife Conservation Center (formerly Willowbrook Wildlife Center)

-The DuPage Wildlife Conservation Center in Glen Ellyn is the Forest Preserve District's wildlife rehabilitation and education center.
+In 1956, Audrie Alspaugh Chase (better known as the film critic Kitty Kelly) donated 43 acres of land in Glen Ellyn to the Forest Preserve District.
+She asked that the new reserve be named Willowbrook and a portion be maintained as a bird sanctuary.
+The name was later changed to the DuPage Wildlife Conservation Center, and it serves as the Forest Preserve District's wildlife rehabilitation and education center.
 The facility serves as a wildlife rehabilitation center for county wildlife that have been injured or otherwise affected by human activities.
 Expanded clinic and rehabilitation spaces as well as a new education center are scheduled to open in the Spring of 2025.
 The 0.5 mi nature trail leads visitors through natural habitats of DuPage County and offers an excellent opportunity for viewing native and migratory bird species.
 Indoor sights include interactive exhibits and changing displays that focus on wildlife and the rehabilitation process.

 Golf

 The District's three public golf courses, Oak Meadows, Green Meadows and Maple Meadows, offer prime locations for golfing and hold many special events.

 Oak Meadows Golf Club in Addison was purchased by the District in 1985 for flood control.
 It has an 18-hole golf course, a pro shop and a driving range.
 Clubhouse and banquet facilities are available for business meetings, weddings, showers and other functions.
 It is widely considered the ‘Monterey of DuPage County’.
 Golf reservations are taken as early as one week in advance but are not required.
 Motorized carts are available.

 Oak Meadows' 1920s Tudor-style clubhouse was severely damaged on February 26, 2009, by what is believed to be a lightning strike, which caused the roof and floors to collapse.
 Damage is estimated at $3 million.

 Maple Meadows Golf Club in Wood Dale is a challenging 27-hole course that includes water hazards.
 The District purchased the course in 1990 for flood control and open green space in the northeastern part of the county.

 Green Meadows Golf Course in Westmont is a nine-hole course with three par-fours and six par-threes.
 Reservations are not required, and golfers can play the course in about two hours.
 Club rentals, motor and pull carts, and refreshments are available.